automl/auto-sklearn/doc/index.rst

     import autosklearn.classification

-Call unpatching and reimport auto-sklearn and sklearn to return original implementation:
+To return to the original scikit-learn implementation, unpatch scikit-learn and reimport auto-sklearn and sklearn:

 .. code:: python